Windows 7 Pointers & Mouse Settings for left-handed people

-Left-handed people are sometimes placed at a slight disadvantage by the prevalence of right-handed tools, since most of them are designed to be comfortably used with the right hand.
-This may apply in the case of Windows too!
+Left-handed people are sometimes placed at a slight disadvantage by the prevalence of right-handed tools since most of them are designed to be comfortably used with the right hand.
+This may apply in the case of Windows 11 or Windows 10 PC users too.

-This tip may therefore interest the left handed people as it will tell you where to get the pointers/cursors and how to change the mouse settings too.
+This tip may, therefore, interest left-handed people as it will tell you where to get the pointers/cursors and how to change the mouse settings too.

-You can download cursors for left handed persons from Microsoft.
+You can download cursors for left-handed persons created by Microsoft from our servers here.

 Now in your C:\Windows\Cursors folder, create a new folder called LeftHanded.